 Annie Tulkin from Accessible College helps to smooth that transition for disabled students, and in this episode, we specifically focus on deaf students journey, the difficulty that could arise when they don’t have access to certain services that can help to smooth that process.

-But that the transition is not always a smooth one and the consequences can be very difficult for any students let alone those who are d/Deaf or hard of hearing.
+But that the transition is not always a smooth one and the consequences can be very difficult for any students let alone those who are deaf or hard of hearing.

 You can listen to the podcast interview below, or you can read the transripts by scrolling down: